The Hidden Meanings Behind 15 Company Names

 In 1987, Ken Rosenthal started the St. Louis Bread Company in Kirkwood, Missouri.
 As it grew and expanded into other states, the name changed to Panera Bread when bakery and café chain Au Bon Pain bought it in 1997.
 The company’s name is made up of two words, “Pane” (Italian for Bread) and “Era” (or Time).
 It’s also Latin for “breadbasket.”
 “We wanted a name that was an empty vessel we could put personality into, and that’s how we ended up with Panera,” said co-founder Ron Shaich.

 14. SIX FLAGS

 The amusement park chain is named after its first location, Six Flags Over Texas in Arlington.
 The six flags refers to the six different regions that governed the Lone Star State: Spain, France, Mexico, the Republic of Texas, the United States of America, and the Confederate States of America.
+[Note: In 2017, the company stopped flying the actual Confederate flag.]
 Today, Six Flags operates 20 theme parks and water parks throughout North America.